Skip to main content

 • middle ear infections - infection of the part of the ear behind the eardrum

-You can often treat these problems with medication.
+You can often treat these problems with medicines.
 But you may need surgery for severe or long-term cases.

 Complications of allergic rhinitis